Collaboration with local partners in the city of Bajram Cyrri is one of the key ways of helping develop community services.

 In the framework of the Broad Based Organising initiative, on the 11th of April I met Alminda Memen, Executive Director, along with the Project Directors at the Aarhus Center in the Municipality of Shkoder, which allowed me to get oriented and informed me of the correct procedure for initiating this project.

 I organized meetings with key people in the community, including the Municipal Administrator Mr. Vlach Peter, Prefect Mr. Leke Miri, as well as one of the journalists of Radio Marija in Shkodra’s Families, who was ready to help with this initiative.
 They have all promised to help move this initiative along.
 The next step was to complete a petition where I obtained the signature and ID of the eight women’s communities who agreed to this initiative— around 200 signatures in all.
 This petition was addressed to the Director of Environment Affairs of Shkoder, Mr. Alfred Luleta, who in the end promised us that he would record the petition in a timely fashion.
 I had two meetings in his office and telephoned you to keep you informed about how things are going so that you can understand our determination and seriousness in this matter.
 Today, on May 5, 2017, the first 17 community garbage bins were placed in the community, with the promise that in the short term all neighborhoods will be equipped with garbage bins.
 Garbage bin collection will be done 3 times a week; waste disposal will be done at the Bushat Shkoder Landfill.
+My grandmother on the background of diabetes in severe form suffered from trophic ulcers on the leg.
+Curing a diabetic foot in an elderly person is very difficult, and sometimes impossible.
+When the usual painkillers, which are sold in the pharmacy without a prescription, stopped helping, the doctor prescribed Tramadol at https://mi-aimh.org/tramadol-online/ .
+It cannot be bought without a prescription.
+At first, half of the pill was enough.
+We feared the addiction, but the doctor reassured, saying that this is not a narcotic drug and that my granny could take it without fear.
+My grandmother began to take one pill 1-2 times a day.
+The course of treatment lasted three months until it was finished.
 The next issue will be that of checking the drinking water, for which we have to prepare a request to the Public Health Department to establish drinking water quality control.

 Broad Based Organizing initiative was undertaken by a women’s group from Lezha where the issue of Client Service in the resorts of Shengjin was the priority.